Growth Strategy Framework: How to Structure Growth Cases

 What is a growth strategy case?

-A growth strategy case asks how a company should grow revenue, profit, or market share over a 3-5 year horizon.
-The interviewer tests whether you can generate a complete set of options, prioritize them, and recommend a phased plan with quantified upside.
+A growth strategy case asks how a company should grow revenue, profit, or market share, usually over a 3-5 year horizon.
+The interviewer tests whether you can pin down the goal, generate a complete set of options, prioritize them, and recommend a phased plan with quantified upside.

 The prompt usually arrives in one of three flavors: